 Look for areas of detached or broken moulding.
 If safe to do so, resecure the moulding prior to moving.

 Always retain any original elements, and store them with the piece for future treatment.

 Loose hardware should be secured prior to handling.
 If the piece is handled otherwise, the movement could create friction between the hardware and the wooden surface, causing damage.

 Gold Leaf and Painted Finishes

-These are a few key best practices to keep in mind when handling fine art.
-If you have had an item or collection that has been compromised from fire, moisture, impact or elevated levels of humidity, a specialist should be contacted immediately as it adds further complexity to how the artwork should be handled.
+These are a few key best practices to keep in mind when handling furniture.
+If you have had an item or collection that has been compromised from fire, moisture, impact, or elevated levels of humidity, a specialist should be contacted immediately as it adds further complexity to how items should be handled.

 If you have any questions about handling or care of your collection, please contact us at: